akuklev/HOCC/README.md

 Now once it is possible to represent languages of proof terms directly, it makes sense to use the resulting theory for metamathematical applications, e.g. to prove cut-elimination and establish set-theoreitc models for specific theories.
 Yet our system is very far from being a weak finitistic core one strives to use to derive metamathematical results.
-Fortunatelly, unilizing the approach mentioned in [the draft on unbounded quantifiers](./star-is-more), proofs can be internalized in (“compiled into”) any category with enough additional structure to interpret all constructions used in those proofs.
-[The fourth draft](./finitistic-core) in series is concerned with establishing of a finitistic core system that metamathematical proofs could be compiled into, namely a constructive version of the non-Gödelian theory of hereditarily finite sets by F. Pakhomov, which is the only known example of a natural axiomatic system that is able to prove its own consistency.
-We develop a logic-free type-theory like calculus for this theory to implement its faithful by construction model in terms of canonically inductive types.
+Fortunately, utilizing the approach mentioned in [the draft on unbounded quantifiers](./star-is-more), proofs can be internalized in (“compiled into”) any category with enough additional structure to interpret all constructions used in those proofs.
+[The fourth draft](./finitistic-core) in the series is concerned with establishing a finitistic core system that metamathematical proofs could be compiled into, namely a constructive version of the non-Gödelian theory of hereditarily finite sets by F. Pakhomov, which is the only known example of a natural axiomatic system that proves its own consistency.
+We develop a logic-free calculus for this theory to implement its by construction faithful model in terms of canonically inductive types.

 § Conclusion and Future Work